Collective behavior in quantum interference: an alternative superposition principle: Introduction

 CQI provides a missing connection between non-relativistic quantum and semiclassical theories.
 For example, let the uncoupled scatterers be atoms in a gas that interact non-resonantly with a classical electromagnetic (EM) field.
 Energy and momentum are delivered by this wave to all of the atoms, causing their collective recoil.
 However, in SQI only one random atom recoils per photon.

 Conservation of energy and momentum for a photon retro-reflecting from a moving plasma is expressed in terms of the number of photons reflecting from the number of moving charges \cite{valenta}.
-To modify this for CQI consider $N_{{\bf s}}$ identical scatterers of mass $M$ with initial and recoil speeds $V_{{\bf s}}$ and $V_{{\bf sr}}$, respectively, located along the x-axis as shown schematically in fig. \ref{fig:schematic}. $R_{{\bf s}}$ percent of these recoil. $R_{{\bf p}}$ percent of $N_{{\bf p}}$ identical particles of mass $m$ with initial and recoil speeds $V_{{\bf p}}$ and $V_{{\bf pr}}$ retro-reflect.
+To modify this for CQI consider $N_{{\bf s}}$ identical scatterers of mass $M$ with initial and recoil speeds $V_{{\bf s}}$ and $V_{{\bf sr}}$, respectively, located along the x-axis and constrained to moving only along the x-axis, as shown schematically in fig. \ref{fig:schematic}. $R_{{\bf s}}$ percent of these recoil. $R_{{\bf p}}$ percent of $N_{{\bf p}}$ identical particles of mass $m$ with initial and recoil speeds $V_{{\bf p}}$ and $V_{{\bf pr}}$ retro-reflect.
 Conservation of energy and momentum for elastic hard-sphere scattering is given by